Zvi Hirsch Kalischer: Views on the re-settlement of the Land of Israel

 The appendix contains an invitation to the reader to become a member of the colonization societies of Israel.

 The second part of the book is devoted to speaking to "the nations" which believe in the Bible and the prophets, and persuading them, that this new course in history is a logical one, and they too can hope for the salvation of the Jewish nation as part of the salvation of the entire world.

 This book made a very great impression, especially in Eastern Europe.
 It was translated into German by Poper (Toruń, 1865), and a second Hebrew edition was issued by N. Friedland (Toruń, 1866).
 Kalischer himself traveled with indefatigable zeal to various German cities for the purpose of establishing colonization societies.
-It was his influence that caused Chayyim Lurie (Chaim Lorje 1821-1878) to form the first society of this kind (Association for the Colonisation of Palestine) in Frankfort-on-the-Main in 1860, and this was followed by the formation of other societies.
+It was his influence that caused Chayyim Lurie (Chaim Lorje 1821-1878) to form the first society of this kind (Association for the Colonisation of Palestine) in Frankfurt in 1860, and this was followed by the formation of other societies.

 Owing to Kalischer's agitation, the Alliance Israélite Universelle founded the Mikveh Israel agricultural school in Palestine in 1870.
 He was offered the rabbinate, but he was too old to accept it.
 Although not all of these endeavors were attended with immediate success, Kalischer never lost hope.
 By exerting a strong influence upon his contemporaries, including such prominent men as Heinrich Grätz, Moses Hess (see Rome and Jerusalem, pp. 117 et seq.), and others, he is considered to have been one of the most important of those who prepared the way for the foundation of modern Zionism.